All Alone (Irving Berlin song)

 "All Alone" is a popular waltz ballad composed by Irving Berlin in 1924.
-It was interpolated into the Broadway show The Music Box Revue of 1924 where it was sung by Grace Moore and Oscar Shaw.
-Moore sat at one end of the stage under a tightly focused spotlight, singing it into a telephone, while Oscar Shaw sat at the other, doing the same.
+It was interpolated into the Broadway show The Music Box Revue of 1924, where it was sung by Grace Moore and Oscar Shaw.
+Moore sat at one end of the stage under a tightly focused spotlight, singing it into a telephone, while Shaw sat at the other, doing the same.